 Mulch your tree or shrub with shredded bark or wood chips.
 A 12" round circle of mulch around the base of the plant that is 2-3" deep will be adequate.
 This will help hold moisture and moderate the temperature around the root zone.

 Conscientious care for your plants will set the stage for their lifetime.
 Supplemental watering is your most important duty to help the tree or shrub establish.

 When rainfall is less than 1" in a week, thoroughly soak the ground immediately surrounding each plant with about 1 gallon of water.
 One deep watering per week is more beneficial than a shallow watering every couple of days.
 During periods of extreme heat or drought, supplemental watering should be done every 3 to 4 days.

 Keep competing vegetation from growing around your plant.
 Grasses and weeds surrounding a new tree or shrub steal away valuable light, moisture and nutrients.
 Mulching will also assist with keeping at bay.

-If you are concerned with animals such as deer or rabbits disturbing or browing your new plants, consider the use of our Super Repeller animal repellent.
+If you are concerned with animals such as deer or rabbits disturbing or browing your new plants, consider the use of our Plant Saver animal repellent.
 Alternatively, you may erect a physical barrier around the plant such as wire fencing.